AI4Finance-Foundation/FinGPT/README.md

 3).
 The key technology is "RLHF (Reinforcement learning from human feedback)", which is missing in BloombergGPT.
 RLHF enables an LLM model to learn individual preferences (risk-aversion level, investing habits, personalized robo-advisor, etc.), which is the "secret" ingredient of ChatGPT and GPT4.

 ## Instruction Tuning Datasets and Models
-The datasets we used, and the **multi-task financial LLMs** models are available at <https://huggingface.co/FinGPT>
+The datasets we used, and the **multi-task financial LLM** models are available at <https://huggingface.co/FinGPT>

   | Datasets | Train Rows |  Test Rows |Description  |
   | --------- | ----------------- | ------------ | --------------------- |